 The parties may agree on a non-compete clause in the employment contract, preventing the employee from performing similar professional activities by running his or her own business as a sole enterprise after termination of the employment contract.
 These clauses are strictly regulated by Luxembourg labour law.13

 Non-compete clauses can only apply to employees who are at least 18 years old and whose annual gross salary, at the date of termination of the contract, is more than €56,906.17.

 To be valid, a non-compete clause must also comply with the following conditions:

 Finally, according to the law, a non-compete clause only prevents a former employee from setting up his or her own undertaking but not from working as an employee for another organisation, which could be a competitor of the former employer.

 There is nevertheless no legal certainty about these extended non-compete clauses since they are not provided for by law.
-There is a risk that, in a legal challenge, a court declares such a clause as unlawful and not binding for the parties.
+There is a risk that, in a legal challenge, a court will declare such a clause unlawful and not binding for the parties.

 i Working time

 Normal full-time working hours in Luxembourg are eight hours per day and 40 hours per week, or up to nine hours a day provided the weekly working time remains at 40 hours over a maximum of five days.
 Specific provisions apply in some sectors, such as transport, hotels, restaurants and bars.

 The normal duration of work may be increased to a maximum of 10 hours a day and 48 hours per week, including overtime.
 It is not permitted that employees should work beyond these limits, except in specific circumstances, such as force majeure, and in some sectors, such as transport.

 Overtime pay may be incorporated in a work organisation plan or a flexitime regulation.
 This will apply over a reference period determined by the employer.
 The maximum reference period is four months, except if a collective bargaining agreement (CBA) provides for a longer period (of up to 12 months).